devendranaga/linux-systems-programming-with-c/book.md

 1. The static libraries are denoted with `.a` extension while the dynamic libraries are denoted with `.so` extension.
 2. The static libraries, when linked they directly add the code into the resulting executable.
 Thus allowing the program to directly resolve the function references at the linker time.
 This also meaning that the program size is greatly increased.
 3. The dynamic libraries, when linked they only add the symbol references and addresses where the symbol can be found.
-So that when the program is run on the target system, the symbols will be resolved at the target system (mostly by the ld loader).
+So that when the program is run on the target system, the symbols will be resolved at the target system (by the ld loader).
 Thus, the dynamic library does not add any code to the resulting binary.
 4. The dynamic library poses a problem with the un-resolved symbols when the program is run on the target system.
+Cases when the dynamic loading or pluggable modules are used, results in a undefined symbol reference error.
 5. The Program binary versions can be changed or incremented irrespective with the dynamic library linkage as long as the dynamic library provides the same APIs to the user program.
 Thus introducing the modularity.

 To create a shared library: